cilliemalan/elfinfo/README.md

 `open` can be called with a variety of arguments.
 A string will open a file, a buffer, array, or blob will parse directly from memory, and a file handle will read from the file.

+### Examining the data
+Several (currently undocumented) functions are provided on the elf data structure for examining information about symbols and translating addresses.
+For example, `getSymbolsInSection` will get all the symbols exist in a specified setcion, `getSymbolFileOffset` will tell you the actual file offset of a symbol (if possible) so you can actually read the symbol data.
+There are also functions for doing VMA and LMA stuff.

+### Terminology
+ELF and ELF tools (such as readelf) sometimes use conflicting terminology.
+Here is an indication of what things mean according to this library:
+- a **Segment** refers to a piece of data that exists in the ELF file and is to be loaded into memory at a certain location.
+In the ELF file they are stored as *Program Header Entries*.
+- a **Section** refers to the various sections stored in the ELF file.
+A section has an address which is always a virtual (VMA) address.
+- a **Virtual Address** refers to the address a segment, section, or symbol has in memory.
+This is sometimes referred to as a *VMA address* or a *memory address*.
+- a **Physical Address** refers to the address a segment, section, or symbol has on disk.
+This does not refer to the offset in the file.
+In most cases for ELF files loaded directly into memory (i.e. in an operating system like linux) this will be the same as the virtual address.
+However, in embedded systems the data for virtual memory locations needs to be stored on disc somewhere

 ### What gets parsed
 A debug function is also provided, that spits out readelf/objdump like stuff.